ahsfar/terraform_asso_cert_guide/README.md

 - May 1, 2024: first day to purchase/schedule an exam appointment in Certiverse

-# Can I PR?
-If there is an error/an alternative way/add questions/solution I can offer
+# Are you thinking to do PR?
+If you feel there is an error or something can be improved or more questions or solutions can be provided
-Absolutely!
-Feel free to PR and edit/add questions and solutions, but please stick to the existing format.
+Surely feel free to PR and edit/add questions and solutions, but please stick to the existing format.